 Even though the 'Woyanes' were portrayed like monsters by the time they took control of Addis Ababa, I liked them.
-I stared at them wondering at their never cut hair, old shorts and sandals.
-I told a couple of them that 'I love them' when they come to our village for disarmament and search for illegal holds of arms.
+I stared at them wondering at their never-cut hair, old shorts, and sandals.
+I told a couple of them that I love them when they come to our village for disarmament and search for illegal holds of arms.

-Soon later, they are worn with good uniforms, and 'kesikis' shoes which I had wished to have a pair.
+Soon later, they are worn with good uniforms and 'kesikis' shoes which I had wished to have a pair.
 Their name became popularly EPRDF and the 'Woyane' turned a derogatory term for 'Derg' propagandists already associated it with equivalence to 'separatists'.

 I'm from a very humble background, economically speaking.
 Some sort of bitterness source of which I didn't figure out started growing in me against the regime of EPRDF.
 I worked as a day laborer ('Gutter maintainer') when I finished high school.
 It was when Addis started to boom in construction.
-I have witnessed buildings and real estates mushrooming.
+I have witnessed buildings and real estate mushrooming.
 These real estates’ residents lifestyle comparison to the livelihoods in my neighborhood was significantly clear.
 Then, I stopped working there and joined college.
-I had needed pocket money and started home tutoring young adults of well to do families.
+I had needed pocket money and started home tutoring young adults of well-to-do families.
 I graduated from college and formed a cooperative association with my college mates.
 Even though, cooperatives were encouraged by the time we were founding that association, many doors in the offices of the 'kebeles' were closed to us because we were not involved as member of any league whose members the regime wants to promote.

 It was no surprise that when I first become politically active that my most concerns were of economical.
-I worry about the ever growing economical gap, the corruption and the marketing system that is over controlled by the regime.
+I worry about the ever-growing economical gap, the corruption, and the marketing system that is over-controlled by the regime.
 Now, years later, these are the least of my worries.
 It is not because they are improving.
 They are even worsening.
 However, by the time I had to thrive, survival became the issue again as I became more endangered beyond my wishes for economic betterment.

 With all the challenges I have faced and the efforts I have done, life isn't any more difficult to survive but everything in it is meaningless.
-The family and families in the neighborhood that have raised me are still in that vicious cycle to survive in the poverty that I had grown in.
+The family and families in the neighborhood that has raised me are still in that vicious cycle to survive in the poverty that I had grown in.
 The state rhetoric of economic growth couldn't be convincing.
 The construction boom in my city feels like the wealth of the city belongs to someone else.
 I reflected only a few of my feelings in multiple blogs I have written.

 Blogging has helped me think, revise my stances, rethink the sources of problems and engage in more than writing activities.
 Through blogging, I have come a long way.
 I'm a person with a developed or even maybe with a different ideology than the person who I was when I started blogging.

 Some people tell me the countless migration of Ethiopians at risky routes is motivated by economic challenges; I say the economic challenge is the foster child of political failures.
-The same kind of people tell me prisoners were killed when they try to escape a prison that had caught fire; they also tell me people died in stampede during a protest in a religious festival where government in the country fired tear gas.
-I disagree because the cause of deaths in either incident is irresponsible acts of government forces.
+The same kind of people tell me prisoners were killed when they try to escape a prison that had caught fire; they also tell me people died in a stampede during a protest at a religious festival where the government in the country fired tear gas.
+I disagree because the cause of death in either incident is irresponsible acts of government forces.
 I don't just blame the helpless victims.
-The attempt to justify such kind of things drives me emotionally mad.
-It drives me mad because it could have been me who has drowned in an ocean or who got executed by some terrorists in Sahara desert; it could have been me who has been burned down into ashes or who has been killed in the stampede.
+The attempt to justify such kinds of things drives me emotionally mad.
+It drives me mad because it could have been me who has drowned in an ocean or who got executed by some terrorists in the Sahara desert; it could have been me who has been burned down into ashes or who has been killed in the stampede.
 I feel the pain because I know it all comes to me yet before a while.
 And, I don’t hate (even like) my emotionality because it is what makes me human.

 I get angry, then sad, then frightened.
 I became more vulnerable than before and more than an average person.
-This is the life of mine and my friends.
+This is the life of my and my friends.
 We were raised in a way to end up dissidents.
 We are emotionally affected.
 In fact, we can't have humanity without being emotional.